ibm-cloud-docs/containers/cs_performance.md

 ## Adjusting cluster metrics provider resources
 {: #metrics}

-Your cluster's metrics provider (`metrics-server` in Kubernetes 1.12 and later, or `heapster` in earlier versions) configurations are optimized for clusters with 30 or less pods per worker node.
-If your cluster has more pods per worker node, the metrics provider `metrics-server` or `heapster` main container for the pod might restart frequently with an error message such as `OOMKilled`.
+Your cluster's metrics provider (`metrics-server` in Kubernetes 1.12 and later) configurations are optimized for clusters with 30 or less pods per worker node.
+If your cluster has more pods per worker node, the metrics provider `metrics-server` container for the pod might restart frequently with an error message such as `OOMKilled`.
+{: shortdesc}

-The metrics provider pod also has a `nanny` container that scales the `metrics-server` or `heapster` main container's resource requests and limits in response to the number of worker nodes in the cluster.
+The metrics provider pod also has a `nanny` container that scales the `metrics-server` container's resource requests and limits in response to the number of worker nodes in the cluster.
 You can change the default resources by editing the metrics provider's configmap.

+**Kubernetes 1.16 limitation**: In clusters that run Kubernetes version 1.16, the `nanny` container is removed from the `metrics-server` pod because it uses unsupported Kubernetes APIs.
+As a result, your `NannyConfiguration` is ignored and the `metrics-server` pod no longer has the limits set.
+Update your configuration to handle this `nanny` limitation.
+If the `nanny` container limitation is resolved in a future patch update, you can reconfigure your cluster metrics provider resources.
+{: note}

 Before you begin: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-1. Open the cluster metrics provider configmap YAML.
+1. Open the `metrics-server` configmap YAML.
-    *  For `metrics-server`:
     ```
     kubectl get configmap metrics-server-config -n kube-system -o yaml
-       ```
-       {: pre}
-    *  For `heapster`:
-       ```
-       kubectl get configmap heapster-config -n kube-system -o yaml
     ```
     {: pre}

     Example output:
     ```
     apiVersion: v1